app-generator/sample-django-real-time-charts/README.md

 Or for **Windows-based Systems**

-On windows, you'll need to get redis cli, click to download latest reddit package, then doble click on the redis file and open in file explorer after to install, type `c:\program files\redis` on the explorer search bar and click on `redis-cli.exe` and your redis server is opened already.
+On windows, you'll need to get latest redis cli from [https://github.com/tporadowski/redis](https://github.com/tporadowski/redis/releases/), click to download latest reddit package, then doble click on the redis file and open in file explorer after to install, type `c:\program files\redis` on the explorer search bar and click on `redis-cli.exe` and your redis server is opened already.

 <br />